 The purchase of any equipment using 21st Century funds must be pre-approved by the Project Director who will ensure that the equipment is necessary for identified area of need and that it meets all requirements of the federal program for which it is being purchased.
+The Technology Request Form is submitted to GaDOE and must be approved prior to purchase.

-An inventory of tangible personal property having a useful life of more than one year will be maintained.
-This includes all items purchased under state object codes 615 (expendable equipment) and 616 (expendable computer equipment) as well as other items generally considered to be inventory and pilferable items.
-Inventories will be maintained in the InTrack database and will include the following: description of property, serial number or other identification number, funding source, FAIN number, title holder, acquisition date, purchase price, percent allocated to the source, location of asset, disposal date, sale price of property.
+Items purchased with federal funds are divided into the categories of real property, equipment, pilferable items and supplies.
+An inventory of tangible items having a useful life of more than one year will be maintained.
+This includes all items purchased under state object codes 615 (expendable equipment) and 616 (expendable computer equipment) as well as other items generally considered to be inventory and pilferable items and supplies.
+All Inventories will be maintained in the InTrack database and will include the following: description of property, serial number or other identification number, funding source, FAIN number, title holder, acquisition date, purchase price, percent allocated to the source, location of asset, condition of property, disposal date (if applicable), sale price of property (if applicable).

 21st Century equipment orders and shipments are handled at the Central Office.
-The Administrative Coordinator orders and receives the item(s), removes shipping tickets and opens the containers to label and process the inventory utilizing InTrack before issuing the item(s) to the program site.
+The 21st Century Administrative Data Clerk orders and receives the item(s), removes shipping tickets and opens the containers to label and process the inventory utilizing InTrack before issuing the item(s) to the program site.
 The tickets are maintained at the Central Office.
 Site Coordinators sign-off on receipt of the items and the location of the items.
 Materials purchased for use will be labeled as such and will be utilized in the capacity for which they were purchased.
 Any equipment, materials and/or supplies purchased with federal funds are considered solely for the use of that program.
 Equipment shall be retained and continue to be listed in InTrack for as long as there is need for such equipment to accomplish the purpose of the program for which it was purchased.
 Safeguards are in place to prevent theft, loss, or damage.
 21st Century Equipment is typically kept in the Site Coordinator's office or in the location designated as a safeguard location as pre-approved by the Fiscal Analyst through the 21st Century Community Learning Center Technology Request for Approval.
 A check-out system is implemented when applicable and necessary to assure the equipment is used only during program hours.

 Inventory of all equipment and property belonging to 21st Century will be identified and physically checked at least once yearly.
-This physical check will verify the existence, current utilization, continued need, and condition of each item listed.
+This physical check will verify the existence, location, current utilization, continued need, and condition of each item listed.
 Documentation of completed inventory checks will be kept on file in the federal program office.
-The Project Director or Administrative Coordinator will also randomly check equipment, and may request an additional full physical inventory check at any time.
+The Project Director or 21st Century Administrative Data Clerk will also randomly check equipment, and may request an additional full physical inventory check at any time.
 Any discrepancies noted during physical inventory check must be addressed.
 This may mean moving a piece of equipment to another location, updating the inventory list, or further investigating to determine the status of a piece of equipment.